ParrotSec/documentation/docs/faq.md

 This usually happens when you use software that doesn't respect the isohybrid standards.

-We have a dedicated documentation page which describes this issue, how to fix it and why.
+The following page will describe the issue, how to fix it and why it can occur.

 [Create a Boot Device](https://www.parrotsec.org/docs/getting-started/create-boot-device/)